hydrargyrum/pytat/README.rst

 PyTat is a library.
 It's typically used by writing a class transforming AST nodes as desired (see examples dir), and running it on a Python source file.

+The `Green tree snakes <https://greentreesnakes.readthedocs.io/en/latest/index.html>`_ is a useful documentation when working with ASTs.

 Dependencies
 ------------